jerryhgladinet/docs/deploy/source/index.rst

 .. note::

-    Our Hosted version of CentreStack (as compared to our self-hosted CentreStack), is already deployed on http://www.centrestack.com.
-In
+    With the Hosted-CentreStack solution, the CentreStack server is already deployed on https://sync4share.com.
+Therefore, there is no need to deploy a CentreStack server.
+Instead,
-    this case, you don't need to deploy a CentreStack server.
-Instead, you can start using the hosted-centrestack
+    you can start using the hosted-centrestack
     web portal and client agents directly.

-    For this document, from this point on, it refers to the deployment of the Self-Hosted CentreStack server and its related client agent applications.
+    Moving forward, this document will refer to the deployment of the Self-Hosted CentreStack server, and its related client agent applications.

 There are three different infrastructure components (logical components that can co-exist in the same server).